Have you ever wondered why vegans don’t eat honey?

 These industrious creatures also secrete wax to build their hives and collect propolis from the buds of trees to use as cement and as an antiseptic.
 Everything they make has a purpose.

-Factory-Farming Bees Is a Bad Idea
+Factory-Farming Bees Is Not a Good Idea

 This TED-ed video explains why bees love hexagons and more importantly, why they would never voluntarily live in a square.